Lokeshmasineedi/Job-Application-Intelligence-Platform/README.md

 * Application date
 * Application source

+### 3. Detect Application Confirmation

+When an application confirmation email is received, the Gmail integration detects the mailbox change and retrieves the relevant message.

+The system extracts useful information from the email and associates it with the corresponding application.

-### Recruitment Email Monitoring
+### 4. Analyze Recruitment Communication

-Connect the user's Gmail account and monitor relevant recruitment communications.

-The system is intended to identify events such as:
+Incoming recruitment emails pass through an email intelligence pipeline that combines deterministic rules with AI-assisted classification.

+Possible recruitment events include:

-* Application confirmation
+* Application Confirmation
-* Shortlisting
+* Shortlisted
-* Online assessment
+* Online Assessment
-* Assessment completion
+* Assessment Completed
-* Technical interview
+* Technical Interview
-* HR interview
+* HR Interview
-* Final interview
+* Final Interview
 * Offer
 * Rejection
-* Recruiter communication
+* Recruiter Outreach
-* Interview scheduling
+* Interview Scheduling

-### AI-Assisted Email Intelligence

-Use a combination of deterministic rules and AI-based classification to understand recruitment emails and identify the relevant hiring event.

-### Application Matching
+### 5. Match Email With Application

-Match incoming recruitment emails to the correct job application using signals such as:
+The system identifies the application associated with the email using multiple signals such as:

 * Company
-* Email domain
+* Sender domain
 * Job title
 * Job ID
 * Job URL